njiiri12/github-search/README.md

 ## License

-Copyright Permission is hereby granted, free of charge, to any person obtaining a copy of this code
+Copyright (c) Permission is hereby granted, free of charge, to any person obtaining a copy of this code

 ## Further help